mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 [user]$ ./flash_tool
 {% endhighlight %}

-Scatter File is in the data from the image downloaded (and expanded using `unrar` above) :
+The "Scatter File" is in the data from the image downloaded (and expanded using `unrar` above) :

 `V10 Pro_V1.0.1_V7/SP_Flash_Tool_exe_Windows_v5.1640.00.000/Firemware/`

-Select just the 'logo' file for testing...
+*  Select just the 'logo' file for testing...

-Hit 'Download' and plug in device (which was turned off)
+*  Hit 'Download' and plug in device (which was turned off) :

 {% highlight bash %}
 BROM ERROR : S_COM_PORT_OPEN_FAIL (1013)